This chapter presents the various types of incapacity and disability benefits:

 If, as a recipient of the disability pension, you are unable to get around without the permanent help of a carer and you are unable to carry out the tasks of daily life, you can submit a claim to receive a (non-contributory) support service: the Constant attendance allowance for personal assistance, amounting to EUR 520.29 in 2020.

-If your disability was caused by an accident at work, and makes the permanent assistance of a carer to carry out the tasks of everyday life necessary, INAIL will provide you with a contributory service: the grant for continuing personal assistance allowance (non-cumulative with the above carer grant provided by the INPS), amounting to EUR 544.94 in 2019.
+If your disability was caused by an accident at work, and makes the permanent assistance of a carer to carry out the tasks of everyday life necessary, INAIL will provide you with a contributory service: the grant for continuing personal assistance allowance (non-cumulative with the above carer grant provided by the INPS), amounting to EUR 545.02 in 2019, indexed annually on July 1st.

 You can submit a claim electronically only, by one of the following means: